How to Taper Prednisone

 Finally, if you have reached this point, you might need to speak to an endocrinologist, a doctor who can help you with these specific hormone issues.
 The endocrinologist may switch you from prednisone to hydrocortisone, a sister of prednisone.
 It lasts less time than prednisone and has to be taken several times per day.
 But it’s the drug more often used when trying to overcome prednisone-induced adrenal insufficiency, also known as secondary adrenal insufficiency.

-The bottom line: you need to work closely with your doctor and listen to your body.
 None of these tapering strategies are perfect for everyone, so you need to work together to find what works for you.

 Do not EVER stop taking prednisone suddenly without your doctor’s instructions to do so!